Skip to main content

 Pentadeca Arginate for Tissue Repair and Inflammation

 Pentadeca Arginate (PDA), a synthetic peptide derived from a naturally occurring gastric peptide, has garnered attention for its tissue repair, healing, and anti-inflammatory properties.
-Chronic inflammation is a significant contributor to metabolic dysfunction, exacerbating conditions like and obesity.
+Chronic inflammation is a significant contributor to metabolic dysfunction, exacerbating conditions like insulin resistance and obesity.
 By modulating inflammatory pathways and promoting cellular regeneration, PDA can indirectly support metabolic health.
 Its ability to aid in tissue recovery also contributes to overall physical resilience, which is vital for maintaining an active lifestyle that supports metabolic balance.

 The administration of these peptides is highly individualized, considering the specific symptoms, laboratory markers, and overall health goals of the individual.
 Protocols are often adjusted over time based on clinical response and ongoing monitoring.